Renter Mistakes in Butler County, Kansas

 Understand the Rental Agreement Before Signing

 Always read and understand a rental agreement before signing.
-Contracts are important and can long-lasting consequences with a property management company.
-Not doing so will undoubtably lead to misunderstandings, price increases, or losing your deposit.
+Contracts are important and can have long-lasting consequences with a property management company.
+Not doing so will undoubtedly lead to misunderstandings, price increases, or losing your deposit.

 Drafting up a list of questions for your property manager is always a great way to grow your communication with your property manager.
 Rental agreements are meant to be beneficial to both the property management company and the renter.
 If something in the contract does not sound right, please ask!

 If there is a leak, no matter where it is, please call El Dorado House for Rent immediately.
 Even if you think you can fix it yourself.
 Not doing so could add to further damaging the home and the property you are leasing which will likely increase the possibility for an unpleasant and extensive maintenance plan.
 Small problems are often resolved with minor solutions.

 Plumbing and sewers are often not designed for all things.
 Therefore, flushing paper diapers, sanitary napkins, tampons, hygiene products, children’s toys, clumps of toilet paper, newspapers, or even “flushable” wipes down a toilet can lead to major plumbing problems that can cost a tenant unnecessarily.
 Allowing balls of hair, grease, oil, table scraps, clothing, rags, sand, dirt, and rocks to go down a kitchen or shower drain can also result in unfavorable outcomes for everyone.

 Paying Rent Late